Types of Selling for Restaurant Servers

 - Upselling is enhancing an item already ordered (such as “up-sizing” a value meal or a draft beer, or adding cheese and guacamole to a burger).

-- Suggestive selling is describing an item guests have not ordered yet.
+- Suggestive selling is describing an item guests have not ordered yet but could enhance their dining experience.

 - Situational selling is assessing the situation and informing guests of items or deals that best enhance that situation (let them make the choice).